 Project 1: Distributed File System (v 1.0)

-Starter repository on GitHub: https://classroom.github.com/a/zNf5GIOn
+Starter repository on GitHub: https://classroom.github.com/a/_lBg78ei

 In this project, you will build your own distributed file system (DFS) based on the technologies we’ve studied from Amazon, Google, and others.
 Your DFS will support multiple storage node responsible for managing data.
 Key features include:

 Your implementation must be done in Go (unless otherwise arranged with the professor), and we will test it using the orion cluster here in the CS department.
-Communication between components must be implemented via sockets (not RMI, RPC or similar technologies.
+Communication between components must be implemented via sockets and protocol buffers (not RMI, RPC or similar technologies.
 In particular, you are not allowed to use gRPC for this project).
 You may use third party libraries as long as you get instructor approval first.

 In Project 2, you will use this DFS to build your own implementation of MapReduce.